-Chris Jenkins, our Safety Director, will be responsible for monitoring the SDS system for the company.
+The Safety Director, is responsible for monitoring the SDS system for the company.
 This person will review incoming data sheets for new and significant health / safety information and will see that any new information is passed on to the affected employees.
 Copies of SDS's for all hazardous chemicals to which employees of this company may be exposed will be kept at the office located at 210 S Hudson St Suite 375, Seattle, WA 98134.
-Copies may also be available through the HBI LMS.
+Copies are also available through the HBIC LMS.

-Hudson Bay Insulation Company has established the Hearing Conservation Program to provide protection from noise-induced hearing loss for those employees who may be assigned to work in areas having an eight (8) hour time weighted average (TWA) noise level which may exceed the DOSH permissible exposure level (PEL) of 85 dBs' Employee participation in this program is mandatory.
+Hudson Bay Insulation Company has established the Hearing Conservation Program to provide protection from noise-induced hearing loss for those employees who may be assigned to work in areas having an eight (8) hour time weighted average (TWA) noise level which may exceed the DOSH permissible exposure level (PEL) of 85 dBs.
+Employee participation in this program is mandatory.